TEAM-13-VANTAGE/vantage/Docs/eng_nb_lee.md

  - It took 1hr and 3 minutes the first time, and 56 minutes the second time
  - Both installations took about 11Gb of storage
  - I'll document how to run the scripts tomorrow, but it's self explanatory if anyone wants to try it themselves

+ ## 11/10/2024
+ - wrote documentation for running the installation scripts